knpuniversity/symfony4/sfcasts/upgrade-sf5/upgrading-5.0.md

 using its code directly - which *is* possible, but less likely - the major upgrade won't affect us.
 If you're worried, check its CHANGELOG.

 Ok, so we are now on Symfony 5.
 Woo!
-Try out the homepage.
-It works!
 The little icon on the bottom right of the web debug toolbar shows 5.0.2.

 Next, let's celebrate by trying out some new features!
 We'll start by talking